1. Download the Intake Form (MS Word .DOC format or Plain Text .TXT format), fill it out, and return it to [email protected].

-This form helps me better understand your budget, riding discipline, and other key aspects of your fitting situation.
+This form helps me understand your budget, riding discipline, and other key aspects of your fitting situation.
+When you’re done, email your form to [email protected]

-2. Send these 3 critical photos to firstname.lastname@example.org:
+2. Take 3 critical photos and send them to [email protected]:

-Below, I describe these photos in detail and show examples.
-But in brief, I need…
+Below, I describe these photos in extreme detail and show lots of examples.
+But if you’re standing in your barn aisle thinking, “What do I need again?”, here’s the quick hit list:

 - One side shot of the rider, in or out of the saddle, showing the relative proportions of your torso, rear end, upper leg, and lower leg.

-- One side shot of the horse, showing the entire horse, with its front feet lined up and its back feet lined up.
+- One side shot of the horse, showing the entire horse, with its front feet lined up together and its back feet lined up together.
+Your horse should be standing as straight as possible from front to back.

-- A shot of the horse from behind and above, showing the shoulders and bearing surface for the saddle.
-Don’t get kicked when you take this photo!
+- A shot of the horse from behind and above, showing the shoulders and the area where a saddle sits on your horse’s back.
+Safety first!
+Don’t get kicked when you take this photo.
+Pro tip, either stand on a mounting block 10 feet behind the horse, or hold your smartphone in the air above the horse’s hindquarters.

 Options for delivering your photos: